GooFit/AmpGen/README.md

 describes an excited vector kaon decaying into a charged kaon and pion.
 The other numbers on the lines that describe the decays parameterise the coupling to this channel, either in terms of real and imaginary parts or an amplitude and a phase.
+Each parameter is specified in terms of three numbers: the _fix_ flag, the initial value, and the step size.
-The possible options for the _Fix?_ flag are:
+The possible options for the _fix_ flag are:
 * Free (fix=0) and a step size of not 0.
 * Fixed (fix=2, for historical reasons)
 * Compile-Time-Constant (fix=3) which indicates that the parameter should be treated as a (JIT) compile time constant, which in some cases allows for more aggressive optimisations to be performed.